babelouest/glewlwyd/README.md

 ### Install service

-The files glewlwyd-init (SysV init) and glewlwyd.service (Systemd) can be used to have glewlwyd as a daemon.
+The files `glewlwyd-init` (SysV init) and `glewlwyd.service` (Systemd) can be used to have glewlwyd as a daemon.
+They are fitted for a Raspbian distrbution, but can easily be changed for other systems.

 #### Install as a SysV init daemon and run